free5gc/free5GLabs/lab1/README.md

 ## Race Condition & Critical Section

 Race Condition is a situation where two or more goroutines access a shared resource concurrently, and at least one of the goroutines modifies the resource.
-This can lead to unexpected behavior, such as data corruption or deadlock.
+This can lead to unexpected behavior, such as incorrect results or data corruption.
+As shown in the example below, You may not get 1000 as expected, but some smaller number depending on timing.

 ```go
 package main